 The materialized view populates the target rollup table.
 It consists of a select

-group by operation.
+query with a group by operation.
 The select call is written as if it is run

 against the raw metrics table but in fact it runs only against any inserts into